yugalpatel/Acne-Classification/README.md

 ## Future Work

-- **Mobile Application Integration**: Implement this system in a mobile app for easier user access.
 - **Expand Dataset**: Increase the dataset size to improve accuracy.
 - **More Skin Conditions**: Extend the model to classify other skin conditions (e.g., eczema, rosacea).
 - **User Personalization**: Include a feature for users to receive personalized treatment plans.